Azure-Samples/azd-template-artifacts/docs/development-guidelines/operational-guidelines.md

 Progress can be shared during standups or async on a Teams chat.

 When the issue is completed, close it, referencing the pull request that has addressed it.
-For example comment and close with `Fixed by #[number of PR]`
+For example, use the 'Close with comment' action to provide additional context and use `Fixed by #[number of PR]` to link to a pull request, if it's not already linked.
+You can also add `Closes #[number of issue]` in the pull request description, to link them.

 ## Standardization guidelines